 Timna Park is located about 25 km (about 17 miles) north of Eilat in Israel’s Negev Desert.
-One of the largest attractions in the south of Israel, the park, set in a beautifully majestic desert setting, has amazing history and geology, and a number of unexpected activities including those on the lake (yes, a lake in the desert!).
-Timna Park covers about 15,000 acres in a horseshoe-shaped valley surrounded by steep cliffs, with Mount Timna, the world’s first ever copper mine, standing tall in the center.
+One of the largest attractions in the south of Israel the park sits in a beautifully majestic desert setting.
+It has amazing history and geology.
+There are also a number of unexpected activities including those on the lake (yes, a lake in the desert!).
+It covers about 15,000 acres in a horseshoe-shaped valley surrounded by steep cliffs, with Mount Timna, the world’s first ever copper mine, standing tall in the center.
 Daily tours to Timna Park are available from Eilat.

-The ancient copper mines and mining shafts at Timna Park can be seen throughout the park as well as remains of smelting furnaces dating back to ancient imperial Egypt.
-Copper was the first metal used to create work and household tools, weapons, costly ornaments and cultic objects, so the importance of Timna in the ancient world was great.
+The ancient copper mines and mining shafts can be seen throughout the park.
+There are also remains of smelting furnaces dating back to ancient imperial Egypt.
+Copper was the first metal for creating work and household tools, weapons, costly ornaments and cultic objects.
+The importance of Timna in the ancient world was great.
 Multimedia displays tell the amazing history of the site, and visitors are engaged by dream-like stories of Egyptian goddesses and pharaohs.

 Solomon’s Pillars are towering sandstone columns.
 Perfectly formed, in fact, so perfectly formed that you might not believe that they are the work of nature.
-But they, as with the rest of the amazing geology and landscape of Timna Park, are the work of nature alone, the result of strips of volcanic magma frozen into the cliffs.
+But they, as with the rest of the amazing geology and landscape of this singular, are the work of nature alone.
+They’re the result of strips of volcanic magma freezing into the cliffs.
 This scenery truly is the thing dreams are made of.